Canadian Small Business CRA Compliance Routine

 Daily habit to build

 End-of-day 2-minute process-then-file - Only file items you’ve already coded/posted today.
 Name the file using your convention, scan paper if needed, and place originals in your monthly envelope.
-Leave unprocessed items in the Admin Inbox for your next scheduled processing block (Money Monday or your chosen time).
+Leave unprocessed items in the Admin Inbox for your next scheduled processing block Money Monday for bookkeeping, Treasury Thursday for cash management, or your chosen times).

 • 🦆 Routine Reality Check